 Always remember Article 21 of Constitution of India

 Article 21 is what powers Fair treatment of accused during criminal trials.
 It provides for fair investigation, Fair trial and Fair Judgment.
 Any violation of Article 21 gives you liberty to invoke Article 226 at High Court and Article 32 at Supreme Court to seek Writ Reliefs.
 Case laws are available in chronological order here.

 21. Protection of life and personal liberty.—No person shall be deprived of his life or personal liberty except according to procedure established by law.

 As per Section 32 of Advocates Act 1961, you can appear in your own case.

-If a victim wants to engage a private advocate to prosecute their case yes, you can, but only to assist the PP. The sections to back this strategy are to read
+If a victim wants to engage a private advocate to prosecute their case, yes you can, but only to assist the PP. The sections to back this aspect are to read

 - Sec 225 CrPC

 - and finally Sec 302 CrPC.
 In that Order.